globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Anonymity
 =========
-Users's anonimity is protected by means of the `Tor <https://www.torproject.org>`_ technology.
+Users's anonymity is protected by means of the `Tor <https://www.torproject.org>`_ technology.

 Authentication
 ==============